nomilous/node-required/README.md

-# require-trace
+# node-required

-cli tool for reporting required files
+node cli tool for tracing and reporting required files